Love God, Love Others, Love Life

 What Is DiscipleLife?

-- Why did God create anything at all?
+- Why did God make the world?

 - What does it mean to be human?

-- How do we know what is true?
+- How do we know what’s true?

-- Why does thinking matter?
+- Why is good thinking important?

-- How does God transform us?
+- How does God change us?

 Why This Journey Needs a Field Guide